-Income eligibility for recipient households in both the General Fund and the Set-Aside programs will be based on median income standards for the area, as published annually by HUD, adjusted for family size, with two exceptions:

-1) owner-occupied housing programs/projects serving Indian areas may elect to use median income standards allowable under the Native American Housing Assistance and Self-Determination Act (NAHASDA); and 2) owner-occupied housing utilizing the U.S. Department of Agriculture's Rural Development Self-Help 502 Loan Program may use the income qualification guidelines prescribed under that program.
+Income eligibility for recipient households in beth the General Fund, the Targeted Fund, and the Set-Aside programsprogram will be based on median income standards for the area, as published annually by HUD, adjusted for family size, with two exceptions: 1) owner-occupied housing programs/projects serving Indian areas may elect to use median income standards allowable under the Native American Housing Assistance and Self-Determination Act (NAHASDA); and 2) owner-occupied housing utilizing the U.S. Department of Agriculture's Rural Development Self-Help 502 Loan Program may use the income qualification guidelines prescribed under that program.